ssd9881/ssd9881/README.md

 - 🌱 I'm delving deeper into data processing methods and the intricacies of Large Language Models.

-- 👯 I'm eager to collaborate on projects involving Large Language Models, Natural Language Processing, and cutting-edge data visualization techniques.
+- 👯 I'm eager to collaborate on projects involving Natural Language Processing, and cutting-edge data visualization techniques.

 - 💬 Interested in Machine Learning & Data Science?
 Let's talk about developing smart solutions and intuitive user experiences!